pimpalaputty/onebigthing-app/VERCEL_DEPLOYMENT.md

 1. Push your code to GitHub
 2. Go to [vercel.com](https://vercel.com)
 3. Import your GitHub repository
-4. Vercel will automatically detect the Flutter project
+4. Keep the default framework preset (Other) so Vercel runs `npm run build`

 ## 🔧 Environment Variables